 "Calcium carbonate is cheaper and contains the most elemental calcium — 40 percent — meaning you'll get more calcium per pill," Rueven tells LIVESTRONG.com.

 Calcium phosphate (or tricalcium phosphate) is a close second, with 39 percent elemental calcium.

 "Calcium citrate provides about 20 percent elemental calcium, so you may need to end up taking more pills to get enough calcium."
 It's not uncommon for calcium supplements to also contain vitamin D to optimize absorption.

-Calcium carbonate is best consumed with meals, while calcium citrate can be consumed solo or with food.
+Calcium carbonate is best taken with meals, while calcium citrate can be taken solo or with food.

 In the end, "which form you take is dependent on your own calcium needs and your individual response to the different forms," Rueven says.

 Best Calcium Supplements

 - Dietary Guidelines for Americans: "Nutrients of Public Health Concern"